saleweaver/python-amazon-sp-api/docs/testing.rst

 Testing / Sandbox
 =================

-For testing, you can use the sandbox endpoints by setting `AWS_ENV` to "SANDBOX" as an environment variable.
+For testing, you can use the sandbox endpoints by setting `AWS_ENV="SANDBOX"`
-If `AWS_ENV` is not provided, it defaults to "PRODUCTION".

 ..  code-block:: bash